Introduction to a Gluten-Free Diet

 Starting a Gluten-Free Diet

 People with Celiac disease and gluten sensitivity should eliminate gluten from their diet as much as possible.
 Therefore, becoming a label-reading expert is crucial for selecting safe, gluten-free foods.
 For example, in addition to wheat, barley, and rye, several other words may appear on the ingredients list and contain gluten.
 These include, but aren’t limited to: malt, matzo, brewer’s yeast, seitan, triticale, graham, couscous, spelt, farro, oat (unless certified gluten-free), and semolina.
-Fig’s browser extension and aisle can help determine if a product is gluten-free as well!
+Fig’s browser extension and mobile app can help determine if a product is gluten-free as well!

 Certified Gluten-Free Foods